SyracuseUniversity/OrangeGridExamples/hostname/readme.md

 although the name may be different.

-Next to run the command though HTCondor
+Next, to run the command though HTCondor

 ```bash
 condor_submit hostname.sub